JaviLib/bitcoinnodefromscratch/README.md

 # Bitcoin core
   folder structure bitcoin->bitcoin .
-This folder will hold the bitcoin blockchian data file bitcoin->Dockerfile .
-File is to build the bitcoin core container
+This folder will hold the bitcoin blockchian data bitcoin.conf file is laso in the bitcoin->bitcoin folder.The .conf file contains the parameters to control the bitcon core file bitcoin->Dockerfile is to build the bitcoin core container